Change of tone for Labour on HS2?

-"In those circumstances, it would be irresponsible for me to say, regardless of the benefits, we are going to pull the plug, but it is also really irresponsible for me to say 'well OK, whatever it costs and however obscure the benefits, we will go ahead anyway'."'In the balance'
+"In those circumstances, it would be irresponsible for me to say, regardless of the benefits, we are going to pull the plug, but it is also really irresponsible for me to say 'well OK, whatever it costs and however obscure the benefits, we will go ahead anyway'."

 Mr Balls' explicit argument then was that if the arguments about cost and benefits did not stack up, then Labour would not support the project.
 Labour's support was much more in the balance.

 He made a similar point in his party conference speech in September, when he said: "Under this government the High Speed 2 project has been totally mismanaged and the costs have shot up to £50bn.
 David Cameron and George Osborne have made clear they will go full steam ahead with this project - no matter how much the costs spiral up and up.

 "They seem willing to put their own pride and vanity above best value for money for the taxpayer.

 "Labour will not take this irresponsible approach.
 So let me be clear, in tough times - when there is less money around and a big deficit to get down - there will be no blank cheque from me as a Labour chancellor for this project, or for any project.

 "Because the question is - not just whether a new High Speed line is a good idea or a bad idea, but whether it is the best way to spend £50bn for the future of our country."

 That crucial first question - whether or not HS2 is a good or bad idea - appears now to have been answered by Labour; it certainly has disappeared from Mr Balls' public pronouncements.